PaddlePaddle/Paddle/doc/design/dist_refactor/distributed_architecture.md

    distributed training program:
    1. Parse configurations from `RemoteExecutor`.
    1. Determine the type of distributed program, can be DataParallelism, ModelParallelism or Streaming.
    1. Partition the `ProgramDesc` according to type and add `send` / `recv` OP pair on the boundaries.
-For DataParallelism type for example, it removes the optimization operators and add a `send` OP to the "trainer" role, then add the optimization operators to the parameter server role within the `recv` OP.
+Take DataParallelism type for example, it removes the optimization operators and add a `send` OP to the "trainer" role, then add the optimization operators to the parameter server role within the `recv` OP.
 1. Dispatch the partitioned graph to different `RemoteExecutor` in the cluster.